The following are policies related to business travel for Calvin University staff and faculty.

 - People, place and purpose

-The college recommends a 15% gratuity for groups of 1 – 5 and 18% for groups of 6 or more.
+The university recommends a 15% gratuity for groups of 1 – 5 and 18% for groups of 6 or more.
 Gratuity amounts beyond the recommended 18%, regardless of reason, are the responsibility of the individual diner/traveler.

 - Ground transport/car rental